HTTP-RPC/Kilo/README.md

 Each is discussed in more detail below.
 Java 21 or later is required.

 # WebService
 `WebService` is an abstract base class for web services.
-It extends the similarly abstract `HttpServlet` class and provides a thin, REST-oriented layer on top of the standard [servlet API](https://jakarta.ee/specifications/servlet/6.1/).
+It extends the similarly abstract `HttpServlet` class and provides a thin, resource-oriented layer on top of the standard [servlet API](https://jakarta.ee/specifications/servlet/6.1/).

 For example, the following service implements some simple mathematical operations: